ning-is-peace/projects/docs/p2p.md

 ---
 id: p2p
-title: A simple P2P framework on C++
+title: A Simple P2P Framework on C++
-sidebar_label: C++ P2P framework
+sidebar_label: C++ P2P Framework
 ---

 ## Scenario

 There is a need to develop LAN based peer-to-peer (p2p) games.
 A library is needed to support the development of p2p games.
+This is the design of the p2p framework.

 ### Requirement from a game developer’s view